saasquatch/program-tools/packages/immutable-cdn/README.md

 ## How to use

-Once configured, you can change add the `cdn` parameter to any URL in your frontend application to switch CDNs on the fly:
+Once configured, you can add the `cdn` parameter to any URL in your frontend application to switch CDNs on the fly:

 ```
 &cdn=https://some-other-cdn.com